makeabilitylab/physcomp/pages/tutorials/basics/led-blink.md

 {% endhighlight C %}

 ### Step 4: Compile the code
+We did it!
+Now it's time to compile and upload the code to Arduino.

 Compile the code by clicking on the "verify" checkmark button in the upper-left corner of the Arduino IDE.
 If you haven't already, the Arduino IDE will also ask you to save your sketch.
 If there are any syntax or other identifiable errors in the code, the Arduino IDE will print them out in the console window at the bottom.

 ![Animation showing how to compile and save a sketch in the Arduino IDE](assets/movies/ArduinoIDE_Compile.gif)